Jets–Patriots rivalry: 2015–2019: Bowles and Gase

 On December 30, 2018, the Patriots achieved their 500th regular season victory defeating the Jets, 38 to 3, making the Patriots the first AFL franchise to achieve this milestone.

 Adam Gase was hired as the new head coach for the New York Jets for the 2019 NFL season.
 The first meeting between the Patriots and the Jets of the season was on September 22, 2019.
-The Patriots won this game in Foxboro where Jets third string quarterback, Luke Falk, made his first career start.
+The Patriots won this game in Foxboro where Jets third-string quarterback, Luke Falk, made his first career start.
 In their second and final match up of the season, both teams played in MetLife Stadium on Monday Night Football.
-The Jets were coming from their first victory of the season against the Cowboys and the Patriots were 6-0 prior to the game.
+The Jets were coming from their first victory of the season against the Cowboys and the Patriots were 6–0 prior to the game.
 This game is infamously known as the "Ghost Game", as Jets quarterback Sam Darnold was caught saying on mic "I think I'm seeing ghosts" in response to an interception he threw.
-The Jets lost the game 33-0 as Darnold threw for 4 interceptions and only 86 passing yards.
+The Jets lost the game 33–0 as Darnold threw for 4 interceptions and only 86 passing yards.

 On March 21, 2020, Brady left the Patriots as a free agent and joined the Tampa Bay Buccaneers.
-Brady posted a 29-7 record against the Jets.
+Brady posted a 29–7 record against the Jets.

-2020-present: Post-Brady
+2020–present: Post-Brady

-With new quarterback Cam Newton the Patriots struggled to 2-5 but the Jets faltered more starting 0-8 when the two teams faced each other on November 9, 2020 on Monday Night Football.
-The Jets led 27-17 but Newton led the Patriots on three scoring drives ending with the game-winning field goal by former Jet Nick Folk.
-The dominance continued in 2021 with New England sweeping the season series and re-writing history with a 54-13 thrashing of the Jets at Gillette Stadium on October 24, 2021.
-Current Patriots Quarterback Mac Jones set the pace as the Jets allowed more than 50 points in a game for the first time since 1995.
+With new quarterback Cam Newton the Patriots struggled to 2–5 but the Jets faltered more starting 0–8 when the two teams faced each other on November 9, 2020, on Monday Night Football.
+The Jets led 27–17 but Newton led the Patriots on three scoring drives ending with the game-winning field goal by former Jet Nick Folk.
+The dominance continued in 2021 with New England sweeping the season series and re-writing history with a 54–13 thrashing of the Jets at Gillette Stadium on October 24, 2021.
+Patriots Quarterback Mac Jones set the pace as the Jets allowed more than 50 points in a game for the first time since 1995.
+In the Week 18 matchup of the 2023 season, the Jets defeated the Patriots 17–3, beating New England for the first time since Week 16 of the 2015 season.
+More significantly, they won what turned out to be their last match ever against the Bill Belichick-led Patriots, as Belichick would part ways with the Patriots just four days later.